actual-saurabh/lifterlms/docs/architecture/data-structures/course.md

     * `'type'` refers to the available object types, `'taxonomy'` or `'post_type'`
     * `'object_id'` refers to the actual `'term_id'` or `'post_id'`
     * Like navigation menu items, it could simply refer to an external link!
-* When loading a course, LifterLMS needs a slug (or id) to identify the term (the name of the course) and then get all post types (units) associated with it. * Each unit is a separate post object allowing it to become a extremely flexible reference for any kind of object (events, products, attachment, etc).
+* When loading a course, LifterLMS needs a slug (or id) to identify the term (the name of the course) and then get all post types (units) associated with it.
+* Each unit is a separate post object allowing it to become a extremely flexible reference for any kind of object (events, products, attachment, etc).

+####  1.1.4. <a name='KeyTakeawaysforEmulation'></a>Key Takeaways for Emulation

+* This will separate the *structure* from the *content*.
+This means that information relevant to the structure can become independent of the information relevant to the content.
+* This means that things like drip, pre-requisites, etc can be stored alongside the structure and the same lesson content could have different behaviours in different courses!
+* This also means that content can be reused in multiple courses.
+* This also means that many more kinds of content can be used inside courses.
+This opens up exciting opportunties by allowing custom post types from other plugins to be used inside courses.
+Obviously, the core types (pages, posts, attachments, etc) can also be used inside courses!
+    * So, one step in the course could actually be
+* By making a course a term (instead of a post type, as it is currently), landing/sales pages also stop being a concern of the course.
+They can be units inside the course.
+This means that:
+    * Landing pages can be reused across courses or sections.
+    * Separate landing pages could be created for different types of users.
+    * Landing pages could be added anywhere in the course structure including inside sections, quizzes, etc.
+    * Similarly, you could have landing pages interspersed within the course structure functioning like exit pages or anything else you could think of.
+* Finally, just like menu items, a course element could refer to an *external* page/ resource.
+Although LifterLMS can't control or track such external resources, custom code couuld be used to extend this.
+    * A step in the course could be completing an activity on a third party site or app.
+If such a site/app has an API, it could send a notification to a bit of custom code which could then interface with LifterLMS to mark it complete.
+    * Example 1: A step in the course could be drafting and sending an email.
+The receiving application could send an API call to a bit of custom code (in an addon) that interfaces with LifterLMS to mark this step complete.
+    * Example 2: A step in the course could be attending a Zoom meeting.
+Once, the meeting is over, Zoom can send attendance data to an addon that then completes the step for those who actually attended.
+This could work as well for GoToWebinar or any other such application!
+    * Example 3: A step in the course could be receiving a physical product (that you've shipped to your students).
+You could add a QR code to the packaging that resolves to a URL where a bit of custom code interfaces with LifterLMS to mark this step as complete.
+    * Example 4: A step in the course could be going to a physical location.
+With geolocation, an addon could track if a student did actually reach the location and interface with LifterLMS to mark this complete.
+(You could power a full Scavenger/ Treasure Hunt with this and the QR code example (where QR code are added to the actual scavenged items).
+    * The possibilities and opportunities are endless.

 ###  1.2. <a name='SectionsasCollectionsSectionsasBlocks'></a>Sections as Collections & Sections as Blocks